Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/rsa/Refactor-ASIS-quals-2023.md

 <br>
 <br>

-1. Find a multiple of phi and use that to factor n
+Frist find a multiple of phi and use that to factor n
 <br>

-2. Since e**2 divides phi we have to solve it like [this challenge](https://hackmd.io/fmdfFQ2iS6yoVpbR3KCiqQ?view#cryptobaby-rsa).
+Then since e**2 divides phi we have to solve it like [this challenge](https://hackmd.io/fmdfFQ2iS6yoVpbR3KCiqQ?view#cryptobaby-rsa).
 <br>
-Since we have a larger e and sage's nth_root function sucks I used a pari call instead.
+Also since we have a larger e and sage's nth_root function sucks I used a pari call instead.

 <br>